srogmann/jsmud-analysis/README.md

  * V 0.2.0, 2021-07-07: Initial release containing bytecode-interpreter and debugger.
  * V 0.2.1, 2021-07-11: Added support of java.lang.reflect.Proxy.
  * V 0.2.2, 2021-07-18: Use the class-loader of a class or class in context when analyzing new classes.
+ * V 0.2.3, 2021-07-25: Support of ClassObject/InvokeMethod command in debugger, several bug-fixes (see history).